dilawar/smoldyn/docs/user/user_manual.rst

    listmols4 *species*(*state*) *filename*

 This is identical to listmols3 except that it accounts for wrap-arounds when displaying molecule positions.
-In other words, if the *x*"axis ranges from 0 to 10, a molecule starts in the middle at *x* = 5 and diffuses to the right for a full lap, returning to the middle of the system, then its *x* value is printed here as 15, rather than as 5 as it
+In other words, if the *x*-axis ranges from 0 to 10, a molecule starts in the middle at *x* = 5 and diffuses to the right for a full lap, returning to the middle of the system, then its *x* value is printed here as 15, rather than as 5 as it